Be part of the change you want to see in education!

 Families as partners

 Parent involvement is crucial to helping a student reach their full potential.
 We engage with families as partners so all feel vested and equipped with the tools necessary to make a positive contribution to the student’s development.
 Additionally, we expand our ‘family’ network beyond parents of students.
 PCM actively works to build relationships and opportunities for involvement and input with our local community partners to increase the support for each of our students.
-This expanded culture creates a strong and supportive educational ecosystem for students to thrive.
+This expanded culture creates a strong and supportive educational ecosystem which supports student thriving.

 Inspired by the work of Dr. Maria Montessori, we meeting the needs of student in our culture, time, and place.